simofou/meow_gary/README.md

 this experiment searches to answer these questions by transforming our very own and truly loved "gary" into a world class international super star influencer. and instead of keeping all the money for himself (he's a cat) gary will be donating every penny to a local shelter.

 <b>The shmoney:</b>
-- how do we donate money? the website. it will include a link to his venmo, paypal, stripe, and apple pay accounts.
+- how do we donate money? the website. it will include a link to his paypal account (could add other payment options).
 - how does gary get money? the website. he will have the URL (meowgary.com) on his collar, and passer-by's who look closely enough will visit our website, and donate!?
 - how much money? pennies.

 <b>The how:</b>
-1. buy meowgary.com on namecheap.com (it's currently available)
+1. buy meowgary.com on namecheap.com
-2. host the website somewhere
+2. host the website
-3. create gmail account gary@meowgary.com > redirects to meowgarythecat@gmail.com
+3. create gmail account meowgarythecat@gmail.com
 4. create paypal business account to link with website
 5. build website
 6. donate money to charity
 7. feel good about yourself

+<b>The marketing<b>
+1. fundraiser
+2. raffle (find gary, take pic, donate - be entered to win ___)
+3. this part is hard... help?